 speech patterns.
 The admiral also has a slight Southern accent,

-Rifle, Toth keeps introducing new characters throughout the
+As in Springfield Rifle, Toth keeps introducing new characters

 Military Ceremonies: a contrast to Springfield Rifle